 Mere Exposure Effect and its influence in Advertising

-Mere exposure effect has a crucial role to play in advertising and marketing.
+The mere-exposure effect has a crucial role to play in advertising and marketing.

 As the customers hear the name of the brand repeatedly, they begin to think that it must be trustworthy and competent.

 As they were reading, the top of the screen of the computers displayed various popup ads.
 After they were done with the reading, they were asked a few questions regarding the advertisements.
 It was observed that they had a more positive response towards the ones which had appeared more frequently as compared to the others.
-It shows the mere exposure effect.

 However, as discussed earlier, over-exposure can lead to a decline in interest.
 It applies to advertise as well.
 Thus, when a company or a brand is relatively new or unfamiliar to the audience, the mere exposure effect is beneficial.
 The increase in exposure can lead to a decrease in favorability.

-All these factors show the power of the mere exposure effect.
+All these factors show the power of the mere-exposure effect.
 The level of favorability is augmented significantly owing to the familiarity with the brand.
 When they choose products, be it in an online store or a physical store, just because of the awareness regarding a brand, they can go ahead and opt for it.

 The mere exposure effect is not observed to have much of an impact on children.